johannes-jansson/projects/_posts/2020-08-27-how-i-read-non-fiction-and-remember-everything.markdown

 ![PDF summary](https://i.imgur.com/homERXa.png)

 This is a somewhat time-consuming process, but it's 100 % worth it.
+It is also many times faster to do it this way than to do it parallel to the reading, or to do it with a physically highlighted book.
-Not only does it give me a summary to reference in the future that's with me in the cloud wherever I go and is searchable.
+Not only does it give me a searchable summary to reference in the future that's with me in the cloud wherever I go.
 I also find that it helps me internalize and remember the contents a whole lot more.
 This might be because of [the spacing effect](https://en.wikipedia.org/wiki/Spacing_effect), which states that studying the same material again at a later point helps recollection.
 It might be because I'm interacting with the text in a more hands-on way.